 Turmeric Milk is a traditional Ayurvedic drink, often called by the wonderful name Golden Milk.
 I use cows milk to make mine, but have also used other milks including coconut and almond very successfully for those of you who are dairy-free.
 As a warm drink before bed it comforts and soothes.

 Turmeric has many health benefits, and is one of the herbs that has truly helped me get on top of Lyme disease.
 It is very detoxifying and protective for your liver, as well as being anti-inflammatory, a powerful anti-oxidant and a natural pain-killer.
 Combined with warm milk and a few other spices, you get a nurturing drink that helps you sleep and heals your body at the same time.
 It is also soothing for upset tummies, and helps relieve cold and flu symptoms.

 You can make this recipe with just the milk, turmeric and honey, but the addition of ginger, pepper and cardamom gives additional health benefits and a whole extra earthy dimension to the drink.
 Well worth the little extra effort, I think!

 Ingredients for one serve:

-1 cup of milk (cow, almond, goat, soy, rice, coconut – whatever works for you!), 1 teaspoon of powdered turmeric, 1/2 teaspoon of ground cinnamon, 4 black peppercorns, 2 slices of fresh root ginger, 4 cardamom pods – lightly crushed, 1 teaspoon of honey or maple syrup (or stevia for sugar-free and diabetic friendly)
+1 cup or mug of milk (cow, almond, goat, soy, rice, coconut – whatever works for you!), 1/2 to 1 teaspoon of powdered turmeric, 1/2 teaspoon of ground cinnamon, 4 black peppercorns, 2 slices of fresh root ginger, 4 cardamom pods – lightly crushed, 1 teaspoon of honey or maple syrup (or stevia for sugar-free and diabetic friendly)